sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 Developers of both methods, as well as others, have gravitated toward a standard set of toy systems for evaluation and benchmarking.
 While these systems are useful for early-stage development and illustrative purposes, we caution against over-reliance on them for robust benchmarking.
 As we will demonstrate, many related works employ MCMC samples of the equilibrium distribution but fail to use MCMC as a meaningful benchmark.
 In fact, MCMC often produces superior samples with faster runtimes on these systems compared to the proposed methods.
 Additionally, we show that the metrics commonly used for evaluation are poorly aligned with actual sample quality, further undermining their utility in assessing these methods.

-## MCMC and Sequential monte carlo
+## MCMC and Sequential Monte Carlo

 To generate samples for the test systems with MCMC, we follow a 2 step procedure.
 First we generate samples from a simple prior and try to quickly “equilibrate” them to the distribution of the desired density function through a short Sequential Monte Carlo (SMC) run, which is then followed on by regular MCMC for the remaining number of queries from the energy function.